 There aren't many amusement parks in Arizona.
 In fact, Phoenix and its environs remain one of the few large metropolitan areas in the US without a major park.
 Given the intense heat, however, it should probably come as no surprise that there are a number of Arizona water parks to provide relief along with fun.

+The intense heat probably also explains why there are not any major outdoor amusement parks or theme parks.
 There is a persistent rumor that there is/was/will be a Six Flags amusement park in Arizona.
 There is not one, however, nor has there ever been one.
-And as far as I know, Six Flags has no plans to build a park in the state.
-(By the way, there are similar rumors about a Six Flags park in Florida -- and probably other places.)
+And as far as we know, Six Flags does not have any plans to build a park in the state.
+(By the way, there are similar rumors about a Six Flags park in Florida—and probably other places.)

 However, there have been plans floated to build a major theme park in northern Arizona near the entrance to the Grand Canyon National Park (which would capitalize on the many visitors who go there).
 So far, it's been just that: plans.

 The state's amusement parks and attractions are listed below and arranged alphabetically.

 01 of 07

 This is the state's biggest park—but it's not all that big.
 Attractions include two steel coasters, one of which includes inversions.
 There are also a few spinning rides, a zip line, a 3D motion theater, go-karts, mini-golf, and other attractions, presented with a castles motif.
 Some of the attractions, such as the XD Dark Ride, the Castles Cafe, and the arcade are located indoors.
 Most of the rides and attractions are outdoors.